PRECIOUS-Gold climbs as Russia risks outweigh rate hike concerns

 By Deep Kaushik Vakil

-June 26 (Reuters) - Gold climbed on Monday as geopolitical concerns surrounding Russia drew some investors into the safe haven, outweighing pressure from a hawkish interest rate outlook.
+June 26 (Reuters) - Gold climbed on Monday as geopolitical concerns surrounding Russia drew some investors into the safe haven metal, outweighing pressure from a hawkish interest rate outlook.

 Bullion slumped nearly 2% in the previous week as hawkish comments from Federal Reserveofficials signalled more rate hikes to tame sticky inflation.